-BDO LLP have expressed their willingness to continue in office and a resolution to re-appoint them as auditor will be proposed at the next annual general meeting.
+BDO LLP have expressed their willingness to continue in office and a resolution to re-appoint them as auditor will be proposed at a future general meeting.

 Guidelines for Disclosure and Transparency in Private Equity

 The directors consider that the Annual Report and Financial Statements comply with the Guidelines for Disclosure and Transparency in Private Equity.